laptopwiki/laptopwiki.github.io/_drafts/blurry-text.md

 Open the Application were the issue was persistent and check if the issue has been fixed.

-# The Text looks bad after Fix
+# The Text looks worse after Fix

 - Go Back to ``SystemPropertiesPerformance.exe`` and recheck **Smooth edges of Screen Font and Use drop shadows for icons on the desktop**
 - This should make everything look normal and fix the weird blurry text.